exoplatform/exo-documentation/docs/UsingPerkStore.rst

 |image3|

-After buying the product, You recieve a notification when your order is totally or partially delivered.
+After buying the product, a notification will tell you when your order is totally or partially delivered.

 |image4|